MyNixOS website logo

 library(terra)

-# The flag of the United Kingdom
+# Use the flag of the United Kingdom.

 img <- system.file("img/UK_flag.png", package = "rasterpic")